Cristina Trenta

 Save contact Download image

 Professor Dr. Dr. Cristina Trenta has held the position of Professor of Public Law at Linnaeus University in Sweden since September 1, 2023.
+She became the first full installed professor of law at Linnaeus University when the Law Institution was established.
 Her academic responsibilities include playing a pivotal role in establishing and developing the new legal research environment and the Law Program (Juristprogrammet) at Linnaeus University.

 Since October 1, 2024, she has also been appointed as a visiting professor of Public Law at the School of Information Technology, Halmstad University, Sweden.
 In this role, she focuses on the legal implications of artificial intelligence and serves as the primary supervisor for a PhD student conducting research in the same area.